 The practice is progressive.
 Beginners start with standing poses and are gradually introduced to a fuller range of seated postures, forward extensions, inversions, twists, backbends and arm balances.
-No two classes are the same, teachers select from the different groups of poses and sequencing is very considered.

 The challenge, discipline and intensity of Iyengar Yoga make it a powerful and transforming practice.
 Working on a physical, mental and emotional level, the layers of the self are gradually revealed.